uorae/colourify/README.md

 # song-recs
-a music recommender based on a colour: outputs a message based on the colour and then song recs.
+a music recommender that recommends songs based on a colour